StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 # APT and YUM Repositories Deprecation Notice

 Starting July 31, 2025, TheHive and Cortex are no longer distributed via APT and YUM repositories.
-Instead, installation and upgrades require manually downloading DEB and RPM packages using tools like cURL or Wget, followed by manual installation.
+Instead, installation and upgrades require manually downloading DEB and RPM packages using tools like `curl` or `wget`, followed by manual installation.

 All packages are hosted on an HTTPS-secured website and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum){target=_blank} and a [GPG](https://www.gnupg.org/){target=_blank} signature for verification.